The holographic origin of future singularities and the role of spatial curvature in cosmic expansion: Extended Kaniadakis holographic dark energy

 being $K$ the Kaniadakis parameter, which quantifies the deviations from standard statistical mechanics; $P_{i}$ denotes the probability that the system is found in a given microstate, while $W$ represents the total number of possible configurations.
 In the framework of black hole physics, we take these probabilities to be uniform, so that $P_{i} = 1/W$ \cite{pavon}, using the fact that Boltzmann-Gibbs entropy is $S=\ln (W)$, it yields $W=\exp (S_{\mathrm{BH}})$, therefore we obtain from Eq. (\ref{eq:def})

 where $K$ is the Kaniadakis parameter restricted to the interval, $0 < K < 1$, and $S_{\mathrm{K}\rightarrow 0}=S_{\mathrm{BH}}$, in such a limit, the Bekenstein-Hawking (BH) entropy is recovered.
 The hyperbolic structure of $S_K$ implies that powers of the horizon area control deviations from the standard entropy.
-Hence, Kaniadakis entropy naturally introduces infrared corrections scaling as $L^2$, which in turn modify the gravitational dynamics at late times.
-As already known, $S_{\mathrm{BH}}=A/4$, being $A$ the area of the apparent horizon, $A=4\pi R^{2}_{A}$.
+Hence, Kaniadakis entropy naturally introduces infrared correction scaling as $L^2$, which in turn modify the gravitational dynamics at late times.
+As already known, $S_{\mathrm{BH}}=A/4$, being $A$ the area of the apparent horizon, $A=4\pi R^{2}_{A}$ \cite{bekenstein, haw}.
 If the generalized entropy (\ref{eq:kaniadakis}) is required to remain close to the standard form, then the parameter must satisfy $K \ll 1$ to ensure this condition; then Eq. (\ref{eq:kaniadakis}) takes the following form after a series expansion

 As shown, the zeroth-order contribution corresponds to the standard entropy, while the second term represents the leading Kaniadakis correction.
 Consequently, taking the limit $K \rightarrow 0$ restores the BH entropy.
-Mathematically, the HDE model is defined by the inequality $\rho_{\mathrm{de}}L^{4}\leq S$, where $L$ denotes the horizon length and $S$ the corresponding entropy.
-Assuming the standard relation for the entropy, $S_{BH} \propto A \propto L^{2}$ with $A$ representing the area \cite{bekenstein, haw}.
-Thus, we obtain the dark energy density from Eq. (\ref{eq:kanapprox}) \cite{ksari}
+Mathematically, the HDE model is defined by the inequality $\rho_{\mathrm{de}}L^{4}\leq S_{\mathrm{K}}$.
+Hence, starting from Eq. (\ref{eq:kanapprox}), we derive the dark energy density that arises from the modified Kaniadakis entropy \cite{ksari}

 where $c^{2}$ and $K^{2}$ are constant parameters.
 The emergence of the $K^{2}L^{2}$ term is a purely entropy-driven effect: it acts as an infrared correction that becomes important only at late times, unlike the $L^{-2}$ holographic contribution.
-This interplay between ultraviolet and infrared holographic components is what ultimately softens the GO big rip into a little rip, as we will see below.
-Observe that, when $K = 0$, the preceding formula reduces to the standard HDE result $\rho_{de} = 3c^{2}L^{-2}$.
-If we assume the Hubble scale as the characteristic length, $L=H^{-1}$, then we can write
+Observe that, when $K = 0$, the preceding formula reduces to the standard HDE result $\rho_{de} = 3c^{2}L^{-2}$, which corresponds to the limit mentioned above, $S_{\mathrm{K}\rightarrow 0}=S_{\mathrm{BH}}$.
+To make a comparison with our earlier discussion, we therefore need to take into account the infrared cutoff that was used before, then we can write